 So what happens when your pearly whites aren’t so pearly white anymore?

-Just as we all have different hair and skin colour, people have different tooth colour.
-Some teeth are more yellow than others, while others yellow with aging.
-Your natural tooth colour can also be affected by other factors, such as certain foods, tea, coffee, wines, and over time teeth can loose their brilliance.
+In life, just as all of us have different hair and skin colour, we all have teeth that are a different colour.
+You may have teeth that are naturally more yellow or have yellowed with age.
+The natural colour of your teeth is also affected by other factors, such as certain foods, tea, coffee, wines, and over time teeth can loose their brilliance.

 Tooth Whitening is a very popular procedure.
 Most people will whiten their teeth for a special occasion, like a wedding or job interview.
 It can be an aid to quit smoking, by not wanting to have tobacco staining on your new white teeth.
 Also, whitening your teeth is like wearing a great outfit, it makes you feel good about yourself.

 Now with the arrival of new tooth whitening technology, even the stubbornest teeth can be whitened safely and quickly.
 This is done at home or in the surgery and can be maintained by doing touch up treatments as needed.
 Whitening can also help prevent the development of further staining.